Mercedes A-Class Saloon Review 2025: Price, specs & boot space

 Looking for a used car for sale?
 We've got 100s of Mercedes-Benz Approved Used Cars for Sale for you to choose from, including a wide range of Mercedes A-Class Saloons for sale.

 Going for the saloon model, meanwhile, means you get a car that looks like one of the larger saloons Mercedes is famous for, albeit one that has shrunk ever so slightly in the wash.
 Can a small saloon car be cool?
-We think so, particularly when it’s as good looking as the A-Class.
+We think so, particularly when it’s as good-looking as the A-Class.

-And trim?
 The Executive models of either the Sport or AMG Line come with the A-Class’s most advanced interior/infotainment options, including the largest of the two screens that make up the instruments and central touchscreen, they add wireless charging for your smartphone and Android Auto and Apple CarPlay onto the standard kit list.

-Other than that it’s quite possible you’ll be downsizing from something like a Mercedes-Benz C-Class, or indeed either of its Audi or BMW rivals, the Audi A4 and BMW 3 Series, respectively.
+Other than that, it’s quite possible you’ll be downsizing from something like a Mercedes-Benz C-Class, or indeed either of its Audi or BMW rivals, the Audi A4 and BMW 3 Series, respectively.

-Comfort and design: Mercedes A-Class Saloon interior
+Comfort and design: Mercedes-Benz A-Class Saloon interior

 "When the Mercedes A-Class arrived it really shook up the world of car interior design.
 Even three years on from launch it still seems pretty special."

-Mercedes A-Class Saloon Review 2023: interior
+Mercedes A-Class Saloon Review: interior

 The design is cutting-edge and high-tech, but the smallest Mercedes saloon still gets the basics right.
 The A-Class’ seats offer excellent support and a fine range of movement, to provide a good driving position.

-Adjusting them is manual on all but the AMG Line Premium Plus models, but also available optionally.
-If the trim level doesn’t have AMG in its name your A-Class Saloon comes with Comfort seats.
+Adjusting them is manual on all but the AMG Line Premium Plus models, but was also available optionally.
+If the trim level doesn’t have AMG in its name, your A-Class Saloon comes with Comfort seats.
 If it’s an AMG trim, or indeed an actual AMG – the AMG A35 4Matic – then you’ll get sports seats, which come with deeper bolstering to hold you that little bit tighter in corners.

 Both seat designs provide fine comfort and support.
 And for those wanting the ultimate pew, the AMG Performance High End Package brings a multi-contour seat with massaging and electrically adjustable lumbar support – these gaining a recommendation from the AGR, a German spinal health organisation which, you’d suppose, knows about such things.

-As standard all A-Class Saloons come with man-made heated leather seats with three settings, while you get a two-zone air-conditioning system from Sport models upwards.
+As standard, all A-Class Saloons come with man-made heated leather seats with three settings, while you get a two-zone air-conditioning system from Sport models upwards.
 Real leather arrives as standard with the range-topping AMG A35 4Matic.

 The look inside the A-Class isn’t just cool and sophisticated, but so too is the quality.
-With its new tech Mercedes-Benz clearly went on a spending spree on interior materials, with things like the air vents – both in their turbine-style look and slick operation – looking like they belong in a much more expensive car.
+With its new tech, Mercedes-Benz clearly went on a spending spree on interior materials, with things like the air vents – both in their turbine-style look and slick operation – looking like they belong in a much more expensive car.

 You do pay for that in some other areas, go searching around the interior and you’ll find the odd low-rent material – the plastic that separates the cup holders for example – but you do have to look pretty hard and they’re an aside to what’s otherwise a very nicely finished, and constructed interior.
-Bear in mind this is the cheapest Mercedes model, and it's mostly very impressive.
+Bear in mind, this is the cheapest Mercedes model, and it's mostly very impressive.

 Indeed, the A-Class is one of the few cars where it can claim to have an interior that’s at least a match for, if not better than, the one you’ll find in the Audi A3 Saloon.